awsdocs/amazon-s3-userguide/doc_source/configure-inventory.md

    When you configure an inventory list for a source bucket, you specify the destination bucket where you want the list to be stored, and whether you want to generate the list daily or weekly\.
 You can also configure what object metadata to include and whether to list all object versions or only current versions\.

-   You can specify that the inventory list file be encrypted by using an Amazon S3 managed key \(SSE\-S3\) or an AWS Key Management Service \(AWS KMS\) customer managed customer master key \(CMK\)\.
+   You can specify that the inventory list file be encrypted by using an Amazon S3 managed key \(SSE\-S3\) or an AWS Key Management Service \(AWS KMS\) customer managed key\.
 For more information about SSE\-S3 and SSE\-KMS, see [Protecting data using server\-side encryption](serv-side-encryption.md)\.
 If you plan to use SSE\-KMS encryption, see Step 3\.
    + For information about how to use the console to configure an inventory list, see [Configuring Amazon S3 inventory](#configure-inventory)\.
    + To use the Amazon S3 API to configure an inventory list, use the [PUT Bucket inventory configuration](https://docs.aws.amazon.com/AmazonS3/latest/API/RESTBucketPUTInventoryConfig.html) REST API or the equivalent from the AWS CLI or AWS SDKs\.

-1. **To encrypt the inventory list file with SSE\-KMS, grant Amazon S3 permission to use the CMK stored in AWS KMS\.**
+1. **To encrypt the inventory list file with SSE\-KMS, grant Amazon S3 permission to use the AWS KMS key\.**

    You can configure encryption for the inventory list file by using the AWS Management Console, REST API, AWS CLI, or AWS SDKs\.
-Whichever way you choose, you must grant Amazon S3 permission to use the AWS KMS customer managed CMK to encrypt the inventory file\.
-You grant Amazon S3 permission by modifying the key policy for the customer managed CMK that you want to use to encrypt the inventory file\.
-For more information, see the next section, [Granting Amazon S3 permission to use your AWS KMS CMK for encryption](#configure-inventory-kms-key-policy)\.
+Whichever way you choose, you must grant Amazon S3 permission to use the customer managed key to encrypt the inventory file\.
+You grant Amazon S3 permission by modifying the key policy for the customer managed key that you want to use to encrypt the inventory file\.
+For more information, see the next section, [Granting Amazon S3 permission to use your AWS KMS key for encryption](#configure-inventory-kms-key-policy)\.

 ## Creating a destination bucket policy<a name="configure-inventory-destination-bucket-policy"></a>